Create a planning report story

 Design the cover

-You'll create a story map that focuses on chapters 1-4 of the PLAN South Boston Dorchester Ave report, which contain the history, current conditions of the location, outreach initiatives, and goals and objectives of the plan.
-Within these sections, you'll add participatory and feedback components to allow readers to share their opinions on the development.
+You'll create a story map that focuses on chapters 1 through 4 of the PLAN South Boston Dorchester Ave report, which contain the history and current conditions of the study area, as well as the outreach initiatives and objectives of the plan.
+You'll add participatory and feedback components to your story to allow readers to share their opinions on the development.
 This method of participatory planning and communication will allow you to more actively and dynamically engage with the community and stakeholders of the development.

-- Download StoryImages and unzip it to a location you can easily access.
+1. Download the StoryImages zipped folder and unzip it to a location you can easily access.

 This folder contains images you'll add to the story map.